core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The HKDF Algorithm of Group OSCORE is specified as the corresponding HMAC Algorithm.

 * Removed unnecessary normative language.

+* Fixes and simplifications in the example with Group OSCORE.

 * Clarifications and editorial improvements.